sabir-suleyman/Rotary-wing-UAV-tasks/README.md

 Now we can close the terminal.
 After closing, we log out and log in again (you can also Restart)

-After logging in again, we open the Terminal and start the **Ardupilot STYLE** application:
+After logging in again, we open the Terminal and start the **Ardupilot STIL** application:

 ```
 cd ardupilot/ArduCopter